 Trinity College Dublin or TCD is one of Ireland’s oldest universities dating back some 427 years.
-Located just off Grafton Street, it is one of Dublin’s most historical and imposing buildings, attracting over two million visitors each year.
+Located just off Grafton Street, it is one of Dublin’s most historic and imposing buildings, attracting over two million visitors each year.
 Founded in 1592, it was hoped that establishing a university in Dublin would give the city a higher status, and bring it into the mainstream of European learning.

 Today Trinity College offers a wide range of undergraduate, postgraduate, masters and doctorate programs in its hallowed halls and still retains its standing as one of the most respected universities in Europe and indeed the world.